 Alys teaches both pedal and lever harp (classical and Celtic styles).
 She studied Traditional Scottish Music and Ethnomusicology at The Royal Scottish Academy of Music and Drama, folk and pedal harp for her BFA with Sharlene Wallace at York University, and went on to get an MA in Performance of Traditional Irish Music at The University of Limerick.
 Through these programs, Alys studied with some truly amazing Celtic harp players (including Sileas, Wendy Stewart, Savourna Stevenson, Corrina Hewatt, Catriona McKay, Michael Rooney, Laoise Kelly, and Janet Harbison).
-Alys developed her foundational technique with Elizabeth Volpe (VSO Principal Harp), Heidi Krutzen (VO Principal Harp), and Sharlene Wallace.
+Alys developed her foundational technique with Elizabeth Volpe, Heidi Krutzen, and especially Sharlene Wallace.

 - I learned a lot from other students.
 Others asked questions and encountered challenges that I didn’t (and vice versa) and the varying perspectives added depth to my learning

 - Being in a group deepens the dedication to practise since you are accountable to others as well as yourself

 - Being in a group creates greater confidence since you can share your progress and see that others are experiencing struggles and triumphs while they learn as well.

 Alys is a really wonderful, patient, and intuitive teacher who gracefully balances group instruction and individual attention in her course.
 As a first time harp player I was very grateful for her excellent class and highly recommend it to others thinking of starting out on this beautiful and challenging instrument."